Mahinda Rajapaksa International Cricket Stadium: ICC World Twenty20

 Sri Lanka hosted the 2012 ICC World Twenty20.
 Three matches were played at Mahinda Rajapaksa International Stadium.
 Other matches were played at R. Premadasa Stadium and Pallekele International Cricket Stadium.

 2012 ICC World Twenty20

 International five-wicket hauls

-Three five-wicket hauls have been taken at Mahinda Rajapaksa International Cricket Stadium in Hambantota, all in men's limited overs international matches.
+Three five-wicket hauls have been taken at Mahinda Rajapaksa International Cricket Stadium in Sooriyawewa, all in men's limited-overs international matches.